 Applying a product which has a good oil balance once a day is enough to keep your skin moisturized.

-While everyone has a bit of oil in their skin, there are a few who have too much oil.
-When your T-Zone is extremely oily and emits a lot of shine, feels greasy and you go through many blotting papers a day then you suffer from oily skin.
-Breakouts are very common for those who suffer from oily skin since the oil gets mixed with dead skin and clogs the pores.
+While everyone's skin naturally produces oil, some of us have oil glands that work overtime.
+When your T-Zone is extremely oily and emits a lot of shine, feels greasy and you go through many blotting papers a day, then it's safe to say that you suffer from oily skin.
+Breakouts are very common for those with this skin type since the excess oil can clog the pores.
 Genetics, environment and lifestyle are to be blamed for oily skin.

 For those with this skin type, it’s better to use lightweight moisturizers or water-based products.

 Start by washing your face with a mild face wash.
-Once done pat it dry and don’t apply any product.
+Pat it dry and don’t apply any product.
 Leave it bare for about 30 minutes and then start your skin test.
-If your skin feels parched or tight when you smile it’s most likely that you have dry skin.
-If you notice a slight shine on your nose and forehead then your skin type is most likely to be normal and if there is a lot of shine on your nose, forehead and cheeks you might have oily skin.
+If your skin feels parched or tight when you smile, it’s most likely that you have dry skin.
+If you notice a slight shine on your nose and forehead then you have normal skin, and if there is a lot of shine on your nose, forehead and cheeks, then you might have oily skin.

-If you don’t have time for the bare face test, you can always try the blotting method which is faster and easier.
-Just take your blotting paper and gently pat in on different areas of your face and then check the sheet to see how oily it is.
-If the sheet has no oil, then you have dry skin and if it is soaked in oil then you most likely have oily skin and if it has a bit then you most likely have a normal skin type.
+If you don’t have time for the bare face test, you can always try the blotting method, which is faster and easier.
+Just take some blotting paper and gently pat on different areas of your face and then check the sheet to see how oily it is.
+If the sheet has no oil, then you have dry skin and if it is soaked in oil then you most likely have oily skin.
+If it has a bit then you most likely have a normal skin type.

 So did we help you figure out your skin type? we hope so!